-How long will it take to replace a sump pump depends on various factors.
-This majorly includes the factors whether you take professional help or replace the sump pump on your own.
-Also, there are few other components as well which should be seen before you replace the old sump pump.
-So tag along with me and all everything about the replacement of the sump pump.
+Depending on various factors, a sump pump replacement can take a long time.
+This includes whether you take professional help or replace the sump pump.
+Also, a few other components should be seen before you replace the old sump pump.
+So tag along with me and everything about replacing the sump pump.

-On average, replacing a sump pump takes around a maximum of 2 hours.
+On average, replacing a sump pump takes around 2 hours.
 The time may vary when it is installed by the professional.
-If you hire a professional for replacing a sump pump then it might take about 1 hour only, but if you replace it on your own then it may take 3 to 4 hours.
-But this is not all, before you replace your sump pump there are a few things that you should assure and they are as follows:
+Hiring a professional to replace a sump pump might take about 1 hour, but if you replace it on your own, it may take 3 to 4 hours.
+But this is not all.
+Before you replace your sump pump, there are a few things that you should ensure, and they are as follows:

-- Check that the size of the old sump pump and new sump pump matches so that no difficulty occurs while you place it in the already built sump pump pit.
+- Check that the size of the old and new sump pump matches so that no difficulty occurs while you place it in the already-built pump pit.

-- Check that the drain lines of the previous sump pump match with the new sump pump otherwise you would need new sump pump drain lines.
+- Check that the drain lines of the previous sump pump match the new pump; otherwise, you will need new drain lines.